UTAustin-SwarmLab/online_model_query/README.md

 ```bash
 poetry lock && poetry install
 ```
+The tutorial for the installation of the required packages can be found [install poetry](https://python-poetry.org/docs/#installing-with-the-sofficial-installer).

-For the data (mainly the execution results of all models) needed to run the experiments, please download the data from [DownloadLink](https://utexas.box.com/s/zxt834xa1oh842nzfsijf6qpllp9fsb9).
+For the data (mainly the execution results of all models) needed to run the experiments, please download the data from [download link](https://utexas.box.com/s/zxt834xa1oh842nzfsijf6qpllp9fsb9).
 The data should be placed in the a folder named "synced_data" in the root directory of the repo.

 ## Usage
 The gym environment for the online model selection problem is implemented in the "query/envs/" folder.